jonathansandman/optimise-for-audio-win/README.md

 * Set the ASIO latency to the highest possible setting
 * Set the network audio driver latency to the highest possible setting

-# Further reading:
+# Further reading

-The scripts here are derived from information from the following resources:
+The recommend changes here are based on the following resources:

 * [Serato - PC Optimization Guide for Windows](https://support.serato.com/hc/en-us/articles/203057850-PC-Optimization-Guide-for-Windows-8)
 * [Focusrite - Optimising your PC for Audio on Windows 10 ](https://support.focusrite.com/hc/en-gb/articles/207355205-Optimising-your-PC-for-Audio-on-Windows-10)